FTWynn/gologgen/README.md

 IntervalSecs | Interval in seconds to repeat the message.
 The minimum value is 1.
 IntervalStdDev | Standard Deviation of the Interval if you want to add some randomness.
 Specified as a float.
 TimestampFormat | The timestamp format to write on the message.
 See note below.
+StartTime | A string in the form of HH:mm:ss that denotes a start time to start the message sending.
+If the program begins earlier than this time, it will fire at the appropriate time.
+If the program starts after this time, then it will fire on the first multiple of the interval time after the program starts.
 Headers | An array of objects with a Header and Value key, that correspond to http request headers

 ## Replay File